-HSV 101 Intro to Human Service Systems HSV 250 Grant Writing & Program Evaluation HSV 301 Counseling Strategies OR SCJ 341 Crisis Intervention HSV 343 Social Policy Equity and Change SCJ 340 Race, Class, and Gender Oppressions SOC 321 Methods of Social Research HSV 348 Field Experience in Human Services Capstone:
+HSV 101 Intro to Human Service Systems

+HSV 250 Grant Writing & Program Evaluation

+HSV 301 Counseling Strategies

+OR

+SCJ 341 Crisis Management and Trauma Intervention

+SOC 210 Statistics for Social Sciences

+HSV 343 Social Policy Equity and Change

+SCJ 340 Race, Class, and Gender Oppressions

+SOC 321 Methods of Social Research

+HSV 348 Field Experience in Human Services

+Capstone:

+SCJ 352 Standards for Professional Behavior

+Electives-Choose 8 credits (typlically 2 courses) in Sociology or Human Services.

+SOC 101 Introduction to Sociology

+SOC 204 Modern Social Problems

+SOC 205 Cultural Anthropology

+SOC 250 Social Justice Theory and Practice

+SOC 255 Globalization and Social Justice

+SOC 275 Alternative Worlds

+SOC 305 Indians of the Americas

+SOC 309 Women, Gender and Society

+SOC 320 Sociological Theory

+SOC 321 Methods of Social Research

+SOC 350 Environmental Sociogy

+SOC 360 Social Movements

+HSV 301 Counseling Strategies (if SCJ 341 is taken as a core course)

+SCJ 341 Crisis Management and Trauma Intervention (if HSV 301 is taken as a core course)

-SCJ 352 Capstone: Standards for Professional Behavior Electives-Choose three courses (total 12 credits) in Human Services or Sociology.
-SOC 101 Introduction to Sociology SOC 204 Modern Social Problems SOC 205 Cultural Anthropology SOC 210 Statistics for Social Sciences SOC 250 Social Justice Theory and Practice SOC 255 Globalization and Social Justice SOC 275 Alternative Worlds SOC 305 Indians of the Americas SOC 309 Women, Gender and Society SOC 320 Sociological Theory SOC 321 Methods of Social Research SOC 340 Race, Class, and Gender Oppressions SOC 350 Environmental Sociogy SOC 360 Social Movements Note: No more than 12 credits can count in another major/minor.
-Human Services Minor The social work minor is designed to augment a related major such as criminal justice, Spanish, religion, psychology, etc. Students who plan on either a career in human service or graduate study in social work are urged to consider the sociology major with social work courses.
+Note: No more than 12 credits can count in another major/minor.

+Human Services Minor

+The social work minor is designed to augment a related major such as criminal justice, Spanish, religion, psychology, etc. Students who plan on either a career in human service or graduate study in social work are urged to consider the sociology major with social work courses.

 Students will: demonstrate workable understanding of major elements of the human service systems in the United States; demonstrate beginning level counseling skills, or crisis intervention skills and will know and be able to use a multi-layered understanding of human behavior in the social environment.

-Students will complete five courses as follows: Required:
+Students will complete five courses as follows:

+Required: